ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Stateless services very extensive
 - ---
 - ## MySQL
 - ### Optimizing Overview
 - Better Structured tables.
   logseq.order-list-type:: number
 - Correct data types on columns logseq.order-list-type:: number
 - Right indexes on certain columns to make queries efficient logseq.order-list-type:: number
 - Storage Engine
   logseq.order-list-type:: number
 - Row Format
   logseq.order-list-type:: number
 - Locking Strategy
   logseq.order-list-type:: number
 - Caching sized correctly
   logseq.order-list-type:: number
 - ### Hardware Based
 - Disk Seeks
   logseq.order-list-type:: number
 - Disk Reading and writing
   logseq.order-list-type:: number
 - CPU Cycles
   logseq.order-list-type:: number
 - Memory Bandwidth
   logseq.order-list-type:: number
 - ### Portability
 - Wrap MySQL specific keywords in a statement with in a comment so that other database can use it.
 - ### Indexing
 - A B+ tree organized index
 - Unnecessary indexes waste space and waste time and its variability depends.
 - We need the right balance to achieve fast queries using the optimal balance.
 - MYSQL uses indexes for operations such as
 - Where Clauses
   logseq.order-list-type:: number
 - Eliminate rows for consideration logseq.order-list-type:: number
 - Optimize the lookup based on the leftmost prefix matching logseq.order-list-type:: number
 - MIN MAX operation
   logseq.order-list-type:: number
 - Sort or group a table if the sorting is done on a leftmost prefix of a usable prefix logseq.order-list-type:: number
 - #### Cluster Index
 - Primary key always has a cluster index based on a B+ tree index and B+ tree index location is related to the actual location of the data layout on the disk
 - Query Performance benefits from the NOT NULL optimization because it cannot include any NULL values.
 - NOT NULL optimization based.
 - If primary key can not be determined and create an auto increment column to be used as a index.
 - These unique IDs can serve as pointers and server as another table to be a foreign key.
 - #### Spatial Index
 - NOT NULL geometry valued columns
 - SPATIAL index must be SRID-restricted to estimate the distance between multidimensional data
 - #### Foreign Key Optimization
 - Duplicated columns or less frequently accessed data might be separated to different tables.
 - However, we need to perform joining when accessing the full record of the data.
 The latency of one single record will increase but the amortized cost is lower.
 - #### Index Prefix
 - We can use the prefix character s of the column to create index
+- #### Multiple Column Indexes
+- An index may consist of multiple columns and maintain  a partial order relationship.
+The order counts.
+If we preempt the searching using wrong order, the index will not take effect.
+The first must be used before using the second field for indexing
+- **B -Tree is optimized for comparison or BETWEEN operators ALSO LIKE will benefit too (Only happens when the leftmost prefix matches )**
+-
 - ### Configuration Settings
 -
 - ### Data Layout
 -
 - ### Partitioning
 	-
 	-
 	-